"We take responsibility"

 On my 47th birthday, grateful and full of joy about the fullness of my life, I decided to support Kaira's project within his Maasai community in northern Tanzania.

 Preserving culture as it transitions to modernity and questioning traditions: these are THE challenges that Kaira and his community face.
-Kaira believes only through EDUCATION for all children and the EMPLOYMENT OF WOMEN can female genital mutilation be abolished and family size in future reduced in this patriarchal community.
+Kaira believes only through EDUCATION for all children and the EMPOWERMENT OF WOMEN can female genital mutilation be abolished and family size in future reduced in this patriarchal community.

 When the vision of one becomes the vision of another, the potential doubles.